 Notes: For many years, Neferre was little more than a planet sized prison.
 The worst of prisoners (or the most dangerous) were deposited on its surface and left to their own devices, trusting that the primitive environment would render them unable to escape, and orbital robotic satellites targeted any potential cobbled-together craft that the prisoners might have been able to make.
 With the fall of the Marian Empire, the planet was no longer used as a prison, and the robotic satellites were allowed to degrade and falter, due to there not being anyone around who cared to maintain them.

 The prisoners (and their descendants) on the other hand were gripped in the hands of barbarism.
 Criminals and political prisoners who had no shortage of loyal fellow prisoners to call on, established themselves as warlords and did as they pleased on the surface of the planet, marshaling the intelligent to build brutal yet effective poles of civilization on the surface.
 Balkanized to the extreme, and usually along racial lines, they developed a strange warrior-ethos planet, usually barbaric, but with pockets of surprisingly effective technology (not unlike Mongo of Flash Gordon fame, in many ways.)
-But the natives hadn't quite managed to get back off-world—and nobody on the surface remembered in person, anymore, the greater Marian society that their ancestors had lived in, except in legend—when greater trouble struck.
+But the natives hadn't quite managed to get back off-world—and as generations passed, nobody on the surface remembered the greater Marian society that their ancestors had lived in, except in legend—when greater trouble struck.

 |Neferran dog soldier|